seapath/cockpit-plugin-tests/README.md

 A configuration file is provided on the utils/ directory and contains all the global variables that can be configured.

+Host IP can be configured with the `HOST_X_IP` environment variables.

 ## Run the tests with cqfd

 [cqfd](https://github.com/savoirfairelinux/cqfd) is a quick and convenient way to run commands in the current directory, but within a pre-defined Docker container.